-[NONESSENTIAL OILS] This specialty oil and vinegar store opened up downtown to very little fanfare last year—kind of surprising for a fat- and flavor-focused business in a food-obsessed city—but is absolutely worth discovering for yourself.
+This specialty oil and vinegar store opened downtown to very little fanfare—kind of surprising for a fat- and flavor-focused business in a food-obsessed city—but is absolutely worth discovering.
 Sampling cups, large metal casks and unobtrusive staff leave customers free to taste their way through every one of Benessere's vast array of liquid treats.
 Olive oils range from a basic house blend to infused concoctions like blood orange and basil.
-The butter EVOO is outrageous.
+The butter extra virgin olive oil is outrageous.
 Vinegars and balsamics run a similar rainbow of fruit flavors, from fig to blackberry ginger, with several aged varieties.
 There's also a range of other high-end oils, including truffle, porcini and roasted French walnut.
-Best of all, you can mix any of the products in your own custom blend.
+Best of all, you can mix any of the products to make your own custom blend.
 Mushroom, sage and white truffle oil, anyone?
-(RB)
+RB.

 Shopping list: Bottles of flavored olive oils (200 ml) and balsamic vinegars.